situ2001/auto-adb/lib/README.md

 # auto-adb

-A CLI tool to automatically execute commands when Android devices connect.
+A CLI tool to automatically execute commands when Android devices connect through ADB.

 ## Why need this?